 Using data from OpenStreetMap, I compiled an inventory of 144,847 graveyards and cemeteries in the contiguous United States.
 Some were, to my surprise, even designated as pet cemeteries.

 View larger.
 From the sparse graves of Nevada to a Tennessee peppered with cemetery plots, America is home to more than 144,000 graveyards and cemeteries.
-Note: an earlier version of the map underrepresented graveyards in the midwest.
-This has been corrected.

 Right away I was struck by the geography.
 The pattern, however, makes a great deal of sense in the context of American history.
 Some of the deadliest battles of the Revolutionary and Civil Wars took place in Georgia, Kentucky, Mississippi, New York, South Carolina, Tennessee, and Virginia.